 PC Gamer is the largest PC gaming brand in the world.
 As the global authority on PC gaming for more than 20 years, PC Gamer magazine and PCGamer.com deliver round-the-clock coverage on what matters in the world's most exciting gaming platforms, including breaking news, hardware advice and e-sports analysis.

 80.lv is the best place for game developers, digital artists, animators, video game enthusiasts, CGI and VFX talents to learn about new workflows, tools and share their work.
-It's a great resource to evolve and develop your pipeline. .
+Make yourself at home and develop your skills at 80 Level.

 Pixel monthly is the biggest Polish magazine dedicated to game culture & business.
 Pixel reaches 35,000 gamers, industry professionals, media outlets, investors and others interested in the development of the gamedev sector.
 Pixel provides the latest releases and industry news, interviews with legendary game creators, and retro materials.